Tuesday 23 January 2018

 The vehicle and its inconsiderate driver raced onwards and away, the noise immediately muffled by the contours of the land and the air was calm once again.
 Red legged Partridges, their calls grating out from dank hedgerows, let me know I was not alone in this vast sodden landscape of flooded fields and stick bare hawthorn hedges, harbouring just the occasional Great and Blue Tit, that seemed almost as surprised as me that they were sharing such desolation.

-I reached the small reservoir, its presence indicated by a rising bank of grass by the muddy tractor churned footpath, the rutted strips each having collected its complement of rainwater.
+I reached the small reservoir, its presence indicated as a rising bank of grass by the muddy tractor churned footpath, the rutted strips each having collected its complement of rainwater.
 The reservoir was protected by a line of recently planted hawthorn saplings on the bank, a natural barrier but just in case there was a barbed wire fence at the top as an additional deterrent.

 .